Neonicotinoid: Canada

-Use of pesticides in Canada is a matter of federal jurisdiction.
+The use of pesticides in Canada is a matter of federal jurisdiction.
 In 2016, Health Canada proposed phasing out imidacloprid over the next three to five years.
 The government has voiced concerns regarding the impact of neonics on bees, invertebrate waterspecies, and birds.

 In Ontario, nearly all corn seeds and a majority of soybeans get treated with neonicotinoids.
 In the summer of 2015, the province passed a law to reduce the presence of neonicotinoids.
-Ontario's regulations were written to reduce the percent of seeds and beans covered with neonicotinoids to 20 percent within two years.
+Ontario's regulations were written to reduce the percentage of seeds and beans covered with neonicotinoids to 20 percent within two years.

-On 10 December 2015, Montreal banned all neonicotinoids – without exception – on all properties within the city limits, including the Botanical Garden, all agricultural areas and all golf courses.
+On 10 December 2015, Montreal banned all neonicotinoids – without exception – on all properties within the city limits, including the Botanical Garden, all agricultural areas, and all golf courses.
 Agricultural businesses opposed Montreal's ban.

-In July 2016, British Columbia's largest city, Vancouver, banned the use of neonics within Vancouver city limits, where it was primarily being used to kill off chafer beetles living under home lawns.
+In July 2016, British Columbia's largest city, Vancouver, banned the use of neonicotinoids within Vancouver city limits, where it was primarily being used to kill off chafer beetles living under home lawns.